-Visual artist Elizabeth Stone explores perception, mark making and the passage of time by combining her study of photography and drawing with biology and digital technology.
+Visual artist Elizabeth Stone (b.
+1962, Albany, NY) explores perception, mark making and the passage of time by combining her study of photography and drawing with biology and digital technology.
 The duality of art and science is a strong influence and she frequently looks to the natural environment as a point of departure when considering her own place in the world and the marks she makes.
 Influenced by artists as diverse as Harry Callahan, Cy Twombly and Agnes Martin, she uses a strict practice to push what is expected of the photographic medium.

-Stone has been awarded multiple artist in residence fellowships which provide her with concentrated focus for creating original work while engaging in stimulating intellectual dialog with other artists.
+Stone has been awarded multiple artist in residence fellowships including the Ucross Foundation, The Jentel Artist Foundation, Brush Creek Foundation for the Arts and the National Park Service.
+These fellowships provide her with concentrated focus for creating original work while engaging in stimulating intellectual dialog with other artists.

 While art making is a priority, Elizabeth has been a respected educator for over twenty years.
 She teaches a limited number of workshops on the creative process with fellow educator and artist Eileen Rafferty.